-In addition, Tasmanian data are not comparable over time as 2008-09 data for Tasmania does not include two private hospitals that were included in 2007-08 and 2009-10 data reported in the National Healthcare Agreement performance reports.
+The data can be meaningfully compared across reference periods for all jurisdictions except Tasmania.
+Data for Tasmania for 2008-09 does not include two private hospitals that were included in 2007-08 and 2009-10 data reported in National Healthcare Agreement reports.